What is Internal Audit?

 - Reporting – As you might guess, an internal audit will draft the audit report during the reporting phase.
 The report should be written clearly and succinctly to avoid misinterpretation and to encourage the intended audience to actually read and understand the report.
 Findings should be accompanied by recommendations that are actionable and lead directly to process improvements.
-The process of issuing an internal audit report should include drafting the report, review the draft with management to ensure the accuracy of findings and issuance and distribution of the final report.
+The process of issuing an internal audit report should include drafting the report, reviewing the draft with management to ensure the accuracy of findings, and issuance and distributing the final report.

 What are Common Pitfalls that can Derail an Internal Audit?